wilburhimself/wilburhimself.github.io/src/content/blog/45-when-background-jobs-go-wrong.md

 Standard Rails logging doesn't always capture exceptions inside background job threads, especially if the job process itself crashes.
 An exception tracker is non-negotiable for production apps.

 *   **Services:** [Sentry](https://sentry.io/), [Honeybadger](https://www.honeybadger.io/), [Bugsnag](https://www.bugsnag.com/).
 *   **Why it helps:** They are specifically designed to capture and report errors from any part of your application stack, including background jobs.
-This is almost always where your "silent" error is hiding.
+This is almost always where your hidden error is lurking.

 #### 2. Visit the Job Backend's Web UI